 In homage to the creative neighborhood it calls home, The James New York features the works of a mix of local and international artists, both prominent and up-and-coming.
-Working with the help of the Irving Sandler Artists Files, Art Curator Matt Jensen carefully selected our many design and artistic partners, who curated the hotel’s every space and detail.
+Working with the help of the Irving Sandler Artists Files, Art Curator Matthew Jensen carefully selected our many design and artistic partners, who curated the hotel’s every space and detail.
 Your entire James Hotel experience, from your arrival all the way to the walls of your guestroom, is a journey of visual and cultural luxury.

 The James New York is proud to support our local artistic community.
 We are dedicated to fostering artistic talent and supporting emerging artists.